Fishing Boat Rentals

 Download the Free Day Use Guide from the US Bureau of Reclamation Includes a map of beaches, fishing and picnic areas for Oak Shores and Smittle Creek.Lake Berryessa is home to a variety of fish, including catfish, Chinook, King, and kokanee salmon, brown and rainbow trout, smallmouth and largemouth bass, spotted bass, and blue gill.
 The many long side channels offer plenty of good places for anglers to fish.

 Where to Fish on Lake Berryessa

 The inlets are great places to start.
 The best fishing on the lake is in the narrows, right where we are located.
-Also, adjacent to Big and Small Islands are popular fishing areas.
-If you’re after catfish, a popular spots are the Putah Creek Inlet, Pope Creek Inlet, and north of the northern bridge.
+Also, adjacent to Big and Small Island are popular fishing areas.
+If you are after catfish, popular spots are the Putah Creek Inlet, Pope Creek Inlet and north of the Northern Bridge.

-Bass: Crank Baits and Rip Baits, Plastic Worms, Zara Spooks, Rapala Spinner baits
+- Bass: Crank baits and rip baits, plastic worms, Zara Spooks, Rapala Spinner biats

 Lake Berryessa Fishing Reports

 - Get the latest info on the bite on Lake Berryessa on Western Bass.